 1. Will my wooden-hulled boat be submerged long-term?

 Constant submersion will require a more durable, 2 part coating.
 The protection that a 2 part coating can provide is superior to almost all single stage paints.
 Primer is also very important.
 It provides a surface for the paint to bond with and it also protects the wood from water seepage.
-Here are 2 good options:

-Recommended Paint Option 1: Supreme Urethane (SM-266) The most durable, “rough and tough” coating.
-Ironside can be brushed, sprayed, or rolled.
+Recommended Paint: Supreme Urethane (SM-266) The most durable, “rough and tough” coating.
+This can be brushed, sprayed, or rolled.
 Unless you are experienced with spray equipment the best way for the “do-it-yourself-er” to apply it is the “roll and tip” method.
 Traditionally, one person rolls a thin coat of paint onto the prepared surface while a second person follows the roller with a brush.
 Using just the tip of the brush, smooth out the coating in long sweeping strokes.
 Tipping removes bubbles created by the roller.
 This product sets up quickly so speedy application and proper thinning will help prevent brush or roller drag.
 Spraying offers the best film thickness control, however, rolling is often the best way to achieve the recommended maximum Wet Film Thickness which is 4 mils.
 The recommended DFT (Dry Film Thickness) is 4 mils minimum.
 Applications applied too thickly may not adhere or level properly, run, sag take longer to cure or result in unwanted amber resin color.
 Always adhere to the manufacturers recommended WFT and DFT (Dry Film Thickness) for best results.
 Theoretical coverage is 300 sq.ft/GL.
 Ironside has a mixing ratio of 7:1 with a 10 minute induction time.
 Be very careful to mix the paint correctly to avoid problems with curing.
 Apply 2 or 3 coats to the hull.
 For best results, recoat within 4 hours or after 24 hours.
 Sand between coats after 48 hours have elapsed.
 Recommended minimum cure time is 5 days under most conditions.

 2. Will my wooden-hulled boat be hauled out after use?

-If the boat will be hauled out after use then a 2 part epoxy coating is not absolutely necessary.
-A less expensive epoxy coating can be used and the wooden hull will still have protection.
+If the boat will be hauled out after use then a 2 part coating is not absolutely necessary.
+A less expensive coating can be used and the wooden hull will still have protection.

 Recommended Primer: Supermarine Etching Primer (SM-664) This primer creates a virtually unbreakable chemical bond to whatever it has been applied to which allows it to be used almost anywhere and most any application!
 Sand the Bare Wood Hull smooth with 80 grit sandpaper.
-For the 1st coat of primer, thin the primer down 10-15% with SM-605 Synthetic Thinner and apply to the bare wood.
+For the 1st coat of primer, thin the primer down 10-15% with Blue Water 975 Reducer and apply to the bare wood.
 Etching Primer will fill the grain of the wood and create a smooth easy to adhere to surface for the paint.
 It has an unusually high amount of solid material, sands beautifully and locks our air and moisture.
 Apply the 2nd coat of primer without thinning.
 Dries to the touch in 30 minutes, tack free in 1 hour, recoatable in 2 hours, dries hard in 4 hours.
 Recommend waiting until 4 hours have passed before recoating with primer or paint.
 Coverage is approximately 250 sq.ft/GL, depending on the texture and porosity of the surface.
 Apply by brush, roller or spray.
 Next, Apply your choice of 1 part Epoxy topcoat.

 Recommended Paint: Mono-Epoxy Paint Single stage epoxy formula – less hassle than a 2 part epoxy.
 Mono-Epoxy is highly water-resistant, resistant to chalking, fading & chipping, resists peeling & cracking, weather-resistant, submersible long term.
 Recommended DFT: 5 mils.
 Coverage is approximately 250-300 sq. ft. per gallon @ 3 mils wet.
 For best results recoat within 24-48 hours or sand between applications.
 Allow top coat film to cure thoroughly before allowing it to enter full service duty.
 The recommended minimum cure time is 5-7 days under most conditions.
 DO NOT allow newly applied paint to get wet for a minimum of 48 hours.
 The dry cured film may be wet sanded and buffed to remove runs and blemishes.
 See the Mono-Epoxy product data page for more application tips.

-Note: Both Supreme Urethane (SM-266) and Supermarine 2 Part Epoxy (SM-6000) are compatible with Etching Primer (SM-664).
+Note: Both Supreme Urethane (SM-266) and Mono Epoxy are compatible with Etching Primer (SM-664).
 If your boat will not be in the water constantly and you would still like top of the line performance, you can apply a 2 part primer and a 2 part Epoxy Topcoat.
 There are no hard and fast rules for painting your own boat.
 That being said, you could also apply a single stage primer like SM-664 and go with a durable 2 part topcoat.
 Just be sure to follow all manufacturer recommendations for priming, mixing, and thinning to avoid problems with curing.